Orange-OpenSource/python-ngsild-client/README.md

 client.upsert(datamodel)
 ```

-Check everything is ok by asking the broker for the number of occupied spots.<br>
+Check everything is fine by asking the broker for the number of occupied spots.<br>
 Eventually close the client.

 ```python